Please visit our sites! (Web sites are being updated)

 Meaningful Purpose Psychology (MPP) is the scientific study of the meanings that enable people and institutions to thrive and to succeed.
 MPP has a positive and optimistic view of humans and their potential for good.

 The field came to be as a result of a paradox.
 As Luis wrote in his book: “Mankind, I concluded, does not suffer from a lack of answers. rather, it suffers despite the answers being available.”
 MPP confidently explains why problems persist — even when solutions are readily available — and provides methods to overcome intractable problems.
-Hence, we train, certify and license therapists, coaches, organization development consultants, and leadership development facilitators on MPP’s practical methods to enable people and institutions to succeed in their noble purpose.
+Hence, we train, certify and license therapists, coaches, organization development consultants, mentors and leadership development facilitators on MPP’s practical methods to enable people and institutions to succeed in their noble purpose.
 The Boston Institute for Meaningful Purpose also serves individuals, groups, and global companies in various countries.